Gonzalo-e-Sosa/30-days-to-learn/README.md

 </li>
 ```

-Create a dinamic route to display a single job.
+Create a dynamic route to display a single job.

 `routes/web.php`
 ```php